-We are in the process of constructing new, larger, custom-designed warehouses on land where we have obtained land use rights in Shanghai, Guangzhou and Shenyang, and expect to put them into operation in 2014 and 2015.
+We are in the process of constructing new, larger, custom-designed warehouses on land where we have obtained land use rights in Shanghai, Guangzhou and Shenyang.
+We launched the initial phase of the new fulfillment center in Shanghai in October 2014, comprising a total floor space of approximately 100,000 square meters with capacity to sort up to 16,000 packages per hour, and we expect to put the fulfillment centers in Guangzhou and Shenyang into operation in 2015.
 We plan to construct additional such warehouses in two other cities where we currently have fulfillment centers, Beijing and Wuhan.
 We believe that building our own custom-designed warehouses will not only increase our storage capacity but also allow us to restructure and reorganize our fulfillment workflow and processes.